-The area’s infrastructure also includes numerous hospitals, and the Warrick Wellness Trail, a 1,400-acre medical corridor that serves more than 800,000 residents in Indiana, Illinois and Kentucky.
+The area’s infrastructure also includes numerous hospitals; and, the Warrick Wellness Trail, a 1,400-acre medical corridor, serves more than 800,000 residents in Indiana, Illinois and Kentucky.

 Southwest Indiana’s centralized location (we aren’t called the “Crossroads of America” for nothing!) and its rich infrastructure provide strong benefits to logistics and distribution companies like yours.
 This infrastructure is the backbone of Indiana’s manufacturing industry, getting supplies to manufacturers and then distributing finished goods.

 Mount Vernon is the one of three inland ports and is the eighth largest inland port in the country based on trip ton-miles.
 The port is located on the Ohio River and handles 3-5 million tons per year which is more cargo by water and rail than any other port in Indiana.